chocolatey/choco-wiki/How-To-Setup-Internal-Package-Repository.md

     putty.install 0.70
     3 packages found.
     ```
 1. As the Jenkins job **Update test repository from Chocolatey Community Repository** we ran earlier triggers the job **Update production repository**, the `putty.install` package will be automatically tested and pushed to the production repository.
-To check this, run the following on the command line `choco list --source http://prodrepo-srv/chocolatey --all-versions`
+To check this, run the following on the command line `choco list --source http://prodrepo-srv/chocolatey --all-versions` and you should see these results (note that if you didn't follow the [exercise above](#submit-a-new-package) then `adobereader` will not be in the list and the latest version of `putty.install` may be different)

     ``` powershell
     PS> choco list --source http://prodrepo-srv/chocolatey